informatom/ember-hobo-demo/README.md

 ## Structure

-We have three resources: contracts, contractitems and consumableitems, both on the Ember as well as the Hobo side.
+We have three resources: `contract`, `contractitem` and `consumableitem`, both on the Ember as well as the Hobo side.
-Contracts have many contract items, contractitems have many consumableitems.
-Attrubutes math to each other, that means demo_attribute in Rails would have a demoAttribute on the Ember side.
+Contracts have many contract items, contract items have many consumable items.
+Attributes match each other, that means `demo_attribute` in Rails would have a `demoAttribute` on the Ember side.

 The ember data store uses [Ember Data](https://github.com/emberjs/data) and the [Active Model Adapter](http://emberjs.com/api/data/classes/DS.ActiveModelAdapter.html) for serializing and deserializing model data into json requests and data.

 Sidenote: This is the easiest way to integrate from the Ember world, it could be worth looking inte [EPF](http://epf.io/) a.k.a.
 Ember Persistance Framework for a deeper integration regarding syncing of data.
-Ember Datas concept of relations is quite loosem so some of the heavy lifting of keeping associations in sync has to be done in the application.
+Ember Data's concept of relations is quite loose, so some of the heavy lifting of keeping associations in sync has to be done in the application.

 Three gems are used on the Hobo side for introducing Ember: